MadKingAaron/YouTube_Network_Data_Collector/README.md

     python3 runner.py <password>
-   As tshark captures must be run as sudo, pass password as an argument when running `runner.py`
+   As tshark captures must be run as sudo, pass password as an argument when running `runner.py` Captures are done as repeat captures of all videos as default, can change to one capture per video by changing the repeat variable to False in runner.py
 ## Packet Conversion

  - Make sure to all captures are in the `./Capture` folder created when capturing packets.